 Pumping stations: Steam pumping engines were the critical technology for 19th century water and waste systems.
-Their significance for the social and economic wellbeing of their communities was frequently made explicit in the quality of the mechanical engineering, through sophisticated architectural expressions and in composed landscape settings.
-Some display multiple technologies from hydraulic through steam to electric motive power for pumping.
+Their significance for the social and economic wellbeing of their communities was frequently made explicit in the quality of the mechanical engineering, through sophisticated architectural expressions and in the composed landscapes in which they were set.
+Some display multiple technologies, extending from hydraulic through steam to electric motive power for pumping.

-Underground systems: The large underground networks of mains and intercept sewers retro-fitted to large cities were dramatic investments by urban governments, often accessible for public visits, which contributed to the decline of mortality rates and the end of major epidemics.
+Underground systems: The large underground networks of mains and intercept sewers retro-fitted to large cities were dramatic investments by urban governments, often made accessible for public visits, which contributed to the decline of mortality rates and the end of major epidemics.